Ways to Give

 All gifts are vital to the support of The Overlake School.
 There are many different ways to make a gift.
 Listed below are options you may wish to consider when making a gift to Overlake.

 Please visit our online giving form to make a secure online donation or pledge to the school’s Overlake Fund or Senior Class Legacy Fund.
 Overlake accepts American Express, Discover, MasterCard and Visa, as well as e-check (you will need your bank account and routing numbers).

-Alternatively, you can set up a pledge by contacting Megan Rodrigues at 425-868-6191 x456.
-Please note that Overlake Fund pledges should be fulfilled by June 15, 2020.
+Alternatively, you can set up a pledge by emailing Megan Rodrigues, or calling her at 425-602-7052.
+Please note that Overlake Fund pledges should be fulfilled by June 15, 2021.

 Giving by Mail

 Current gifts are always appreciated and are tax deductible to the fullest extent as permitted by law.
 To send a check, please make a note of its purpose (e.g., Overlake Fund, Senior Class Legacy Fund, Endowment, etc.) and mail to:

 The Overlake School

 If you hold securities that would incur a tax on capital gains if sold, your outright gift to Overlake could mean significant savings.
 You obtain a tax deduction for the full market value of the gift, and you may avoid a tax on the increase in value.
 For instructions on how to make a gift of securities to Overlake, please email Brisen Brady, Director of Development, or call her at 425-602-7054.

 Donor Advised Funds